roveroniandrea/UlamSpiral/README.md

 Other sources:

 See Andrew Thivyanathan's answer on this question on Quora: [Is every prime number other than 2 and 3 of the form (6k±1)?
 Is this a proven result?
 What are other resources about it?](https://www.quora.com/Is-every-prime-number-other-than-2-and-3-of-the-form-6k%C2%B11-Is-this-a-proven-result-What-are-other-resources-about-it)

+Inpiration taken from introduction to "*Esercizi di Matematica per il test di accesso a Informatica*" by *L. Gemignani* and *O. Menchi*, A.A.
+2015-2016